AI-sangbeom/VCAP/README.md

 train VCAP
 - bash run.sh {gpu number}

-The train log will be saved in
+The train log will be saved at "outputs" folder